ADGEfficiency/energy-py-linear/README.md

 ### Battery

-Dispatch an electric battery operating in wholesale price arbitrage:
+Dispatch an electric battery operating in wholesale price arbitrage using `epl.Battery`:

 ```python
 import energypylinear as epl